JustinInCoding/HIITFit/README.md

 > This project is for me to learn from kodeco's iOS book SwiftUI Apprentice.
 Here I try to grasp the knowledge of SwiftUI by recording the steps of building the app.

+## Branches
+- The Challenge branch is the approach of the challenge in the books for not pollute the main one.

 ## Technologies Used